Some wood, some strings, and some skill – acoustic guitars are that simple. Yeah, right.

 I’ll preface this section with a disclaimer.
 The same guitar shape can have more than one name.
-Guitar manufacturers aren’t out to make our lives easy when it comes to this area.
-Each brand, big or small, is guilty of making modifications to the standard shape with a freshly minted name as a part of a new series.
+Guitar manufacturers aren’t out to make our lives easy in this area.
+Each brand, big or small, is guilty of modifying the standard shape with a freshly minted name as a part of a new series.

-So with this in mind, we’ll stick to the most basic designs that you’re likely to encounter.
+So with this in mind, we’ll stick to the most basic designs you’re likely to encounter.